-Kish City that dates back 5,000 years, survived the Great Flood that happened some 7,600 years ago and was mentioned in Jewish, Christian and Muslim scriptures.
+Kish City (dated back 5,000 years), survived the Great Flood that happened some 7,600 years ago and was mentioned in Jewish, Christian, and Muslim scriptures.
 Kish is also well-known because this is the site strongly related to the famous King Sargon of Akkad.

 Sargon - A Powerful Politician

-After the 25 year-long reign (ca. 2330 BC), King Lugalzagesi was eventually defeated by Sargon of Akkad, who became the ruler over large territories.
+After the 25 year-long rule, King Lugalzagesi was eventually defeated by Sargon of Akkad, who became the ruler over large territories.

 Sargon annexed the neighboring cities to his kingdom, invaded and conquered neighboring Sumer, Elam (western Iran), and Syria.
 He further reached Asia Minor, the Mediterranean Sea, and the Arab Gulf region.
 He founded or restored the already existing city of Akkad and made it the capital of the Akkadian Empire.